rimuhamu/rimuhamu/README.md

-# Hi there 👋
+# Hey, I'm Emir!

 # 💫 About Me:
-🔭 I’m currently looking for an internship opportunity<br>🌱 I’m currently learning Backend Development
+🔭 Currently looking for an internship opportunity<br>🌱 Currently learning Backend and Android Development

 ## 🌐 Socials: